iotivity/iotivity/Readme.scons.txt

       $ run build -arch x86 -release
 See run.bat for more example usage parameters

+webOS:
+ * Possible values for <TARGET_TRANSPORT> are: ALL, IP

+IoTivity build for webOS requires webOS build based on the open-embedded build framework.
+So to speak, scons build is not directly triggered by user but by the build recipe combinated with build environment.
+You can check the whole procedure for building IoTivity over webOS at https://wiki.iotivity.org/webos.

 * Additional options
  * VERBOSE=true or false (Show compilation)
  * RELEASE=true or false (Build for release?)